Bali catshark: Reproduction

 Not much is known about the Bali catshark's reproductive system, but they are most likely oviparous, like other species of catshark.
 This means that the majority of development occurs outside of the mother.
 In the case of Bali catsharks, this development happens in egg cases laid by the mother.
 Atelomycterus baliensis mothers show preference for laying their eggs in sandy substrate or on calcareous rock formations.
 The egg cases of the Bali catshark are similar to those of the rest of their genus, Atelomycterus, containing 6 species.
 Morphologically, the cases have elongated anterior and posterior waists, with a shortened anterior.
 This blunt anterior may have fibers for the purpose of attaching the egg casing to a substrate during development.
 The posterior end is often more tapered than the anterior and is adorned with two horns which may end in curled tendrils depending on the species.
 The Bali catshark lacks these tendrils, which is one way to distinguish it from other species.
 On each of the four corners of the egg casing, there is a single opening for respiration.
 Individual species can be further distinguished from one another by the widths of the sides of the egg casings.
 The Bali Catshark in particular, has a wider midsection which tapers out on both ends of the casing.
 The anterior is still more blunt than the posterior which tapers out far more ending in with its two distinct horns.

+Fisheries, use and trade

+The Bali catshark is not targeted in any part of its range and is rarely landed by fishers.
+It is taken as bycatch in artisanal and industrial fisheries using demersal inshore trawl, gillnet, line, and trammel nets, and is retained for human consumption.
+The species is also present in the aquaria trade and is traded nationally and internationally for display, while locally and nationally it is used as food for humans.
+In Indonesia, net and trawl fisheries, particularly in the Java Sea, are extensive and many shark and ray species have been highly exploited, with stocks of most species reported to have declined by at least an order of magnitude.
+Fishing effort and power have increased in the Asian region and are generally unregulated and unmanaged.
+Sharks and rays are an important resource in Indonesia and provide livelihoods for some communities, with small-scale fisheries comprising a high majority of fisheries production.
+Although the number of fishers in Bali has declined in recent years as the area has transitioned towards tourism, the species remains exposed to bycatch across its range.